-Yes - up to four people can become joint owners of a property if your mortgage lender will allow it.
+Buying a shared ownership property doesn’t mean you have to share with strangers.
+You can however have up to four joint owners of a property if your mortgage lender will allow it.
 All the people interested in owning the home must be eligible as individuals and together.

 All of our available properties are advertised here.